mngugi/Nixes/README.md

 **3: Configure MySQL server on Fedora**
 After installation of MySQL 8.0 on Fedora, you need to do initial configuration to secure it.

-1. Start and enable mysqld service:
+**1. Start and enable mysqld service:**
 ```sql
 sudo systemctl start mysqld.service
 sudo systemctl enable mysqld.service
 ```
-2. Copy the generated random password for the root user `sudo grep 'A temporary password' /var/log/mysqld.log |tail -1` Take note the printed password:
+**2. Copy the generated random password for the root user** `sudo grep 'A temporary password' /var/log/mysqld.log |tail -1` Take note the printed password:

-`A temporary password is generated for root@localhost: 1ph/axo>vJe;`
-3. Start MySQL Secure Installation to change the root password, Disallow root login remotely, remove anonymous users and remove test database.
+`A temporary password is generated for root@localhost: 1ph/axo>vJe;` **3.
+Start MySQL Secure Installation to change the root password, Disallow root login remotely, remove anonymous users and remove test database.**

 ```sql
 `$ sudo mysql_secure_installation`